-Advances to suppliers relate to advance payments made for various transactions, including the (1) canteen and basketball court roofing projects at STI Legazpi (2) rehabilitation of sewage treatment plants and various renovation projects for certain wholly-owned schools, (3) installation of solar power panels at STI Ortigas-Cainta, (4) acquisition of equipment and furniture, (5) various ongoing projects of the other schools owned and operated by STI ESG, and (6) construction of STI WNU's new School of Basic Education building and remaining ancillary works for its Engineering building.
-The related costs of these projects will be recognized as "Property and equipment" when the goods are received, or the services are completely rendered.
+Advances to suppliers as at June 30, 2023 relate to advance payments made for various transactions, including the (1) construction of canteen and basketball roofing projects at STI Legazpi, (2) renovation of the Tanay property, (3) acquisition of capital assets, (4) various ongoing projects of the other schools owned and operated by STI ESG, and (5) construction of STI WNU's new SBE building and renovation of its Engineering building.
+The related costs of these projects will be recognized as "Property and equipment" when the goods are received or the services are rendered.
+The exterior works at STI ESG's Tanay property, the acquisition of capital assets, and various projects of schools referred to in this paragraph were completed as at March 31, 2024.
+The construction of STI Legazpi's canteen and basketball court roof is expected to be completed within the fiscal year.

-Advances to suppliers likewise include advance payments for the design and set-up of the new enrollment system for STI ESG.
+Advances to suppliers as at March 31, 2024 and June 30, 2023 likewise include advance payments for the design and set-up of the new enrollment system for STI ESG.
 The related cost for this project will be recognized as "Intangibles" when the services are completely rendered.